OctoPrint/OctoPrint/CONTRIBUTING.md

   * 2015-01-27: Added another explicit link to the FAQ
   * 2015-07-07: Added step to add yourself to AUTHORS when creating a PR :)
-  * 2015-11-30: Heavily reworked to include examples, better structure and all information in once document.
+  * 2015-11-30: Heavily reworked to include examples, better structure and all information in one document.

 ## Footnotes
+  * [1] - If you are wondering why, the problem is that anything that you add to your PR's branch will also become part of your PR, so if you create a PR from your version of `devel` chances are high you'll add changes to the PR that do not belong to the PR.

-  * [1] - Yes, we know that this goes against PEP-8.
+  * [2] - Yes, we know that this goes against PEP-8.
 OctoPrint started out as a fork of Cura and hence stuck to the coding style found therein.
 Changing it now would make the history and especially `git blame` completely unusable, so for now we'll have to deal with it (this decision might be